 Up to now, <b>no proper treatment methods have been developed for moderately lead-polluted cultivated lands, which are still playing a productive role. </b> The crops produced in these lands will also pose a threat to people’s health and safety.

-However, considering the cultivated lands that still give full play to its production performance, current methods such as the combination of physicochemical immobilization with phytoremediation and the microbial adsorption may still have some limitations[3,4]
+However, considering the cultivated lands that still give full play to its production performance, current methods such as the combination of physicochemical immobilization with phytoremediation and the microbial adsorption may still have some limitations:[3,4]

 Disturbance caused by physicochemical immobilization with foreign fixing agents to the original physicochemical property of soil environment.